-- "The Second Helvetic Confession," 5.004, 55. - Buttrick, Homiletic: Moves and Structures, 456.
+&lt;sup>43 Buttrick, Homiletic: Moves and Structures, 456.
 Buttrick cautions the preacher to recall that proclamation of the Word is also an act of humility and bound by our inadequate humanity.
 McKim, "The Gospel as Empowered Speech," supports Buttrick's reference to the Holy Spirit.
 He states, 125, "The Holy Spirit thus empowers preached speech to enable it to accomplish God's purposes. ...
 Human speech effects, preaching is a 'performative action,' when empowered by the Holy Spirit."
 See also Fowl & Jones.
-Reading in Communion, 61. - Lash, "Performing the Scriptures."
+Reading in Communion, 61.

+&lt;sup>44 Lash, "Performing the Scriptures."
 See also Fowl & Jones.
+Reading in Communion, 62, and Nicholas Wolterstorff, "Preaching the Word of God," in What is Jesus Doing?
+247-69.

-Reading in Communion, 62. - I see the Bible as Christian Scripture.
+&lt;sup>45 I see the Bible as Christian Scripture.
 See Brad East, The Doctrine of Scripture, (Eugene, OR: Cascade, 2021).
-Brad East, "What are the Standards of Excellence for Theological Interpretation of Scripture," (Journal of Theological Interpretation, Vol. 14, No. 2, 2020): 149-79, provides dispositions that guide how we read the Bible. - See Long's Witness to Preaching, Lose's Confessing Jesus Christ, and Florence's Preaching as Testimony for a fuller explication of the metaphor witness.
+Brad East, "What are the Standards of Excellence for Theological Interpretation of Scripture," (Journal of Theological Interpretation, Vol. 14, No. 2, 2020): 149-79, provides dispositions that guide how we read the Bible.

+&lt;sup>46 See Long's Witness to Preaching, Lose's Confessing Jesus Christ, and Florence's Preaching as Testimony for a fuller explication of the metaphor witness.